Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-2-Setup-AzureADConnect/README.md

 ## About the page

-In most organizations, the AD Connect sync tool should already installed and configured.
+In most organizations, the AD Connect sync tool should be already installed and configured.
 So we advise you follow the installation steps here only on a test instance of an Active Directory domain environment.

-If its already installed, skip to [Post-Installation steps](#post-installation-steps).
+If it is already installed, skip to [Post-Installation steps](#post-installation-steps).

 ### Pre-requisites